China police to increase armed patrols in crime crackdown

 Last week, police shot dead a man who went on a rampage with a knife in central China, killing five, after a dispute between market vendors got out of control.

-China's leadership is highly sensitive to issues of unrest from separatist groups in the north-western Xinjiang region to dissidents organising through booming social media networks.
+China's leadership is highly sensitive to issues of unrest from separatist groups in the northwestern Xinjiang region to dissidents organizing through booming social media networks.

 The government typically spends more on domestic security than even on its fast-growing military budget, though it unusually did not publicize the overall figure this year.